 Satisfy crunch cravings with this colorful coleslaw, speckled with caraway seeds and tossed with healthy Greek yogurt instead of mayonnaise.
 Red cabbage is rich in fiber, potassium and vitamins A, C, K and B-6—plus, it’s naturally sweet (not to mention eye catching!), making this salad the perfect side to serve with a savory springtime dish.

 If a bowl of oatmeal is your go-to breakfast, you’ll enjoy this warm porridge made from buckwheat—a gluten-free, grain-like seed that has a nutty flavor and a soft, chewy texture when cooked.
 Like oatmeal, buckwheat is high in fiber and protein, and low in fat and cholesterol.
-In this recipe, it’s simmered in coconut water, then topped with coconut flakes, cranberry and a sprinkle of cinnamon.
+In this recipe, it’s simmered in coconut water, then topped with coconut, cranberry and a sprinkle of cinnamon.
 Good morning to you!

 Recipes & Food